PAM: Hi everyone. I’m Pam Laricchia from livingjoyfully.ca, and today, I’m here with Phoebe Wahl. Hi, Phoebe!

 PHOEBE: I was in kindergarten and my sister was in fourth grade and she was having a little bit of a hard time in school.
 She was a little bit of a “late reader,” “late” obviously in quotations, and she was having a hard time in school.
 I was just not having school at all.
 I’d only just started and pretty much right away I came home and told my mom that there just wasn’t enough time to draw.

-My mom knew about John Holt and the unschooling movement from a neighbor who had older kids who were early unschoolers, so kind-of on the cusp of the trend.
-So, she started digging a little bit deeper into it and doing some research and half-way through that year I started going part-time to kindergarten, then the next year we stopped going to school altogether
+My mom knew about John Holt and the unschooling movement from a neighbor who had older kids who were early unschoolers, on the cusp of the trend.
+So, she started digging a little bit deeper into it and doing some research.
+Half-way through that year, I started going part-time to kindergarten, then the next year we stopped going to school altogether.

-It was kind-of a growing discontent, I think, with both my sister and I. My mom said she saw our thirst for living and learning—living is learning obviously, I guess—but, living and learning kind of disappear, kind of like a spark go out, and we were just less and less excited about school and learning.
-Both inside and outside of school, and that really bummed her out so she started looking for other options.
+It was a growing discontent, I think, with both my sister and I. My mom said she saw our thirst for living and learning—living is learning obviously, I guess—but, living and learning disappear, like a spark going out, and we were just less and less excited about school and learning both inside and outside of school.
+And that really bummed her out so she started looking for other options.

-The first year was a transition year so I went to first grade part-time at a little hippy co-operative private school and then stayed home half the time.
-Then after that, second grade on, it was full unschooling for me and my sister had a little bit of a different journey.
+The first year was a transition year, so I went to first grade part-time at a little hippie co-operative private school and then stayed home half the time.
+Then after that, second grade on, it was full unschooling for me.
+And my sister had a little bit of a different journey.
 She ended up going to high school full-time but I was technically unschooled throughout.

 PAM: That’s great.
-That’s so interesting that your older sister was in fourth grade too when it came to a head because the grade that my son was in too.
+That’s so interesting that your older sister was in fourth grade, too, when it came to a head, because that was the grade that my son was in, too.

 PHOEBE: Oh, really?

-PAM: Yeah, because I hadn’t heard of homeschooling until that point but it was again, he wasn’t getting along well with the environment, right?
+PAM: Yeah, because I hadn’t heard of homeschooling until that point.
+But he wasn’t getting along well with the environment.
 And it was in my research that I finally came across the word homeschooling.
 So, I love that your mom had a neighbor.